Supported by ASKO

 Ask yourself if you’ve made any choices simply because you think you should or if you’re truly happy with what you’ve picked.

 During this time you may also spot new opportunities, such as being able to maximise more space or add a small but striking design feature.

 We hope these 10 tips for successful kitchen planning have helped you.
+Do you have any tips for successful kitchen planning?
 If you have any questions, please pop them in the comments below and we’ll answer them right away!

 This article was first published in April 2018 and continues to be updated with latest information and images.